reparadocs/Flask-HelloWorldBot/README.md

 3) Replace <VERIFY_TOKEN_HERE> with whatever veryify token you will be using

 4) Host this somewhere, you need an https URL so I reccommend Heroku if you don't want to deal with that.
+This should (I think) work with heroku out of the box so https://devcenter.heroku.com/articles/getting-started-with-python#introduction

 5) Finish setting it up (The URL to setup the webhook is /setup and the URL you want to actually receive messages at is /webhook